 I stored these random reading exercises in a 3-ring binder so that my daughter could look back on things that we read together.
 I saved this binder, and my daughter has fun looking back on our very first activities!

-5. Write Chinese (and let your child fix it!)
+5. Write Chinese characters (and let your child fix it!)

-When my kids ask me to draw them a picture, I first write down the Chinese character and then draw the picture.
+Even when my kids ask me to draw a picture, I first write down the Chinese character and then draw the picture.
 I handwrite the labels around our house.
-Thank goodness for apps like Pleco and Written Chinese which provide stroke order animation and definitions!

 6. Experience the Chinese characters: